 If your child is awake, active, and doesn’t seem to be acting any different after a mild bump to the head, your child is most likely fine.

 The only treatment for a concussion is rest.
-The brain needs lots and lots of rest to heal from a concussion, and full recovery can take months or even a year, depending on how bad the concussion was.
+The brain needs lots and lots of rest to heal from a concussion.
+A full recovery can take months or even a year, depending on the severity of the concussion.

-If your child shows any signs of regression like grogginess, confusion, or large mood swings, you should make an appointment with the doctor for a checkup.
+If your child shows any signs of regression after a concussion, like grogginess, confusion, or large mood swings, you should make an appointment with the doctor for a checkup.